WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

                   '-'
 ```

-Now DummyBot has a capability to upload files to CloudStore, but only
+Now Dummy Bot has a capability to upload files to CloudStore, but only
 files that are within 50 megabytes, and only for the next month.
 This
-is possible because DummyBot is authorized on the final proclamation,
+is possible because Dummy Bot is authorized on the final proclamation,
 but the proclamation "chains upward" including both the immediate
 restriction/caveat within R2 on time but also the restriction/caveat
 in R1 on space!